Rare Rhesus Phenotypes and Their Significance

 Pregnancy Management

-Women with rare phenotypes require specialized prenatal care:
+Women with rare phenotypes require specialised prenatal care:

 Prenatal Management Strategy